jetbrains-academy/scala-tutorial/Type Classes/Type Classes/task.md

 The compiler will search an implicit definition that

- - is marked `implicit`
+ - is marked `implicit`;
- - has a type compatible with `T`
+ - has a type compatible with `T`;
- - is visible at the point of the function call, or is defined in a companion object associated with `T`.
+ - is visible at the point of the function call or is defined in a companion object associated with `T`.

 If there is a single (most specific) definition, it will be taken as